albertoperdomo2/k8s-cluster-telegram-bot/README.md

 1. Find your bot on Telegram and send `/start`
 2. Try `/cluster` for interactive cluster overview
 3. Use `/pods` to explore pod management
-4. Try `/deployments` for scaling operations
+4. Try `/deployments` to list deployments
+5. Use `/scale` to scale deployments and machinesets
-5. Upload YAML files with `/apply` for manifest deployment
+6. Upload YAML files with `/apply` for manifest deployment
-6. Use `/exec_notif` for async command execution
+7. Use `/exec_notif` for async command execution
-7. Copy files from pods with `/cp`
+8. Copy files from pods with `/cp`
+9. List machinesets with `/machinesets`
+10. Get detailed resource information with `/describe`

 ## 📱 Available Commands